C0lby/Xamarin/iOS/HttpPostImage/README.md

 HttpPostImage
 =======

-A quick sample for POSTing a UIImage to a server.
+A quick sample for POSTing a UIImage to a server using HttpClient or NSUrlSession.